The Industry Advisory Committee

 Professor Khan holds a pure physics BSc(Hons) from Imperial College London and an engineering PhD from University College London.
 He sits on a variety of national and international advisory boards and also advises government, industry and research institutions on innovation strategy.

-SEQUOIA BUSINESS SOLUTIONS, PARIS, FRANCE
+CEO, SEQUOIA BUSINESS SOLUTIONS, FRANCE

 Gordon Waldron has over 25 years’ experience working for innovative start-ups in the biotech, med tech and high tech sectors.
 Over the course of his career, he has raised in excess of €140 million from an international, blue chip venture capital investor base and a further €50 million via an IPO on the Euronext stock market in Paris.
 He has completed nine (primarily cross-border) M&A transactions including the trade sale of a venture capital funded biotech for cash consideration in excess of $500 million.
 He has generated over €100 million in cumulative cash proceeds through the negotiation of several business development and other non-dilutive funding agreements.
 He has implemented organizational restructurings and established subsidiaries in the USA, Hong Kong and China